COMPARATIVE MACROSCOPIC AND MICROSCOPIC STUDY ON ACACIA ARABICA & PROSOPIS JULIFLORAHTML Full Text

-There were thought to be roughly 1300 species of acacia worldwide, about 960 of them native to Australia, with the remainder spread around the tropical to warm-temperate regions of both hemispheres, including Europe, Africa, southern Asia, and the Americas.
+There were thought to be roughly 1300 species of Acacia worldwide, about 960 of them native to Australia, with the remainder spread around the tropical to warm-temperate regions of both hemispheres, including Europe, Africa, southern Asia, and the Americas.

-Natural Products in Medicine: Natural products are products from various natural sources, plants, microbes and animals.
+Natural Products in Medicine: Natural products are products from various natural sources, plants, microbes, and animals.
 They can be an entire organism (e.g. a plant, an animal or a micro-organism), a part of an organism (e.g. leaves or flowers of a plant, an isolated animal organ), an extract of an organism or part of an organism and an exudate, or pure compound (e.g. alkaloids, coumarins, flavonoids, lignans, steroids and terpenoids) isolated from plants, animals or micro-organisms.
-The use of natural products, especially plants, for healing is as ancient and universal as medicine itself.
+The use of natural products, especially plants, for healing is an ancient and universal as medicine itself.

-Natural products have been an integral part of the ancient traditional medicine systems, e.g. Chinese, Ayurvedic and Egyptian.
-Even now, continuous traditions of natural product therapy exist throughout the third world, especially in the orient, where numerous minerals, animal substances and plants are still in common use.
+Natural products have been an integral part of the ancient traditional medicine systems, e.g., Chinese, Ayurvedic, and Egyptian.
+Even now, continuous traditions of natural product therapy exist throughout the third world, especially in the orient, where numerous minerals, animal substances, and plants are still in common use.
 This recent resurgence of interest in plant remedies has been spurred on by several factors 6:

 - The effectiveness of plant medicines.

-- The preference of consumers for natural therapies, a greater interest in alternative medicines and a commonly held erroneous belief that herbal products are superior to manufactured products.
+- The preference of consumers for natural therapies, a greater interest in alternative medicines, and a commonly held erroneous belief that herbal products are superior to manufactured products.